 Dr. Ofer Mintz is Associate Head (External Engagement) of the Marketing Department and a Senior Lecturer in Marketing at the University of Technology Sydney (UTS).
-His research focuses on marketing strategy/analytics, digital marketing, and the role of marketing in startups, which he investigates by combining econometric techniques and theories from across business school disciplines.
+His research focuses on marketing strategy/analytics, digital marketing, the role of marketing in startups, and firm and marketing strategies during the COVID-19 era, which he investigates by combining econometric techniques and theories from across business school disciplines.

-Ofer has given talks on 5 continents, his research has been published (or forthcoming) in leading marketing journals such as the Journal of Marketing, Marketing Science, and the Journal of International Business Studies, and he has been awarded grants from several academic-practitioner organizations.
-Further, his research on marketing metric use by managers in 16 different countries was as a finalist for the Buzzell Best Paper Award from the Marketing Science Institute's for its impact to marketing practice and thought over the last two years.
+Ofer has given talks on 5 continents, his research has been published (or forthcoming) in leading marketing journals such as the Journal of Marketing, Marketing Science, Journal of International Business Studies, Harvard Business School Working Knowledge Series, and International Journal of Research in Marketing, and he has been awarded grants from several academic-practitioner organizations.
+His research on marketing metric use by managers in 16 different countries was as a finalist for the Buzzell Best Paper Award from the Marketing Science Institute's for its impact to marketing practice and thought over the last two years.